miguelmota/go-coinmarketcap/README.md

 ## V1

-NOTE: CoinMarketCap will deprecated this API on November 2018
+NOTE: CoinMarketCap deprecated this API on November 2018

 ### Getting started